uga-rosa/cmp-dictionary/README.md

 augroup END
 ```

+If you want to enable or disable this source itself by filetype, use [cmp.setup.buffer](https://github.com/hrsh7th/nvim-cmp#sources-type-tablecmpsourceconfig).

 ## Global options

 `g:cmp_user_dictionary_silent` is a setting for whether to output debug messages.
+The default settings are as follows.

 ```lua
 vim.g.cmp_user_dictionary_silent = true